 But that's yet another speculation on my part, inferring a rough idea of the comparative size of dimensions of Livy's total readership based on some comments here and there.
 For all I know, some other writers in ancient Rome could've been much more popular than Livy, writers about whom no-one today knows anything, because the interest in them died out quickly, and the people who may have written mentions of them were themselves not considered interesting, and so their writings too were lost.
 A lot can get lost in 2,000 years, lost or destroyed or forgotten.
 Or just misplaced, like that 5th-century copy of Livy's books xli-xlv.
 The volume may have lain on that shelf in that monastery in Switzerland for centuries without so much as being touched.

 How many other interesting old manuscripts are just laying around, with a race going on, a very very slow race between someone eventually finding them, by design or accident, and them rotting away?

 Again: I really have no idea at all.
 I'd like to see Livy's work restored to its full 142 books.
 I'd love to discover some of the missing material myself, but there's an entire branch of a learned profession in line in front of me in terms of being likely to make such a find.
 How likely is it that anybody will ever find anything more of Livy's work?

 Again: I. Really.
 Just.
 Don't.
 Know.

-The authors of this anthology seem very bright and learned, they probably have much more exact ideas about the possibilities and probabilities involved in such things than I: Texts and Transmission: A Survey of the Latin Classics, edited by Leighton D. Reynolds, N.G.
-Wilson.
+The authors of the anthology Texts and Transmission, ed by L D Reynolds, are very bright and learned, and have much more exact ideas about the possibilities and probabilities involved in such things than I.